MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 This is where you can go once you return to your homes, and look to increase your understanding of the Research cloud, the home of your free computer and usb stick!

-**Activity:** Close the support tab of the browser.
+**Activity:** Close the support tab of the browser and return to the dashboard.

-**A:** Hold up a Red sticky note if you are not looking at the dashboard!
+**A:** Hold up a Red sticky note if you have lost the dashboard!

 Between the two drop downs NeCTAR have placed an item titled "Support Ticket".
 This is where you should first turn if you need help.

 **Activity:** Get everyone to click on the "Support Ticket" link of the top bar of the dashboard.

-The dialogue brought up has a search option.
+The dialogue brought up allows you to directly submit a help request.

+But it has a search option on the right!

 This allows you to try to find the answer to your problem yourself before you reach out by completing the form.

 -- *Slide* --